danheeks/PyCAD/README.md

 # PyCAD
-Experiments in making a CAD software on the Raspberry Pi, using Python, with wxPython boost-python, OpenGL and my geometry derived from HeeksCNC project.
+Experiments in making a CAD software on the Raspberry Pi, using Python, with wxPython boost-python, OpenGL and my geometry derived from HeeksCNC project.\
-This will involve building a CAD python module and a GEOM python module I am hoping that wxPython and CAD can share objects, so that I can do\
+This will involve building a CAD python module and a GEOM python module\
-import wx\
-import cad\
-frame = wx.Frame(None, -1, 'test')\
-graphics_canvas = cad.GraphicsCanvas(frame)
+The plan is that all the wx will be done with wxPython scripts.\
+The gl canvas will be created by wxPython.\
+The gl commands will be done in the c++ by my CAD module.\
+Cad object classes will be defined in Python, derived from a cad object base class defined in the cad module.\
+Cad objects will implement GetProperties, GetProperty, SetProperty, GetLines, GetTriangles, GetName, GetIcon, etc.

 ## How to build ##
 Start with a clean Raspbian installation

 ### Get essentials ###
 ```
-sudo apt-get install git build-essential debhelper cmake libboost-python-dev python-dev libwxgtk2.8-dev python-wxgtk2.8 freeglut3-dev
+sudo apt-get install git build-essential debhelper cmake libboost-python-dev python-dev freeglut3-dev
 ```

 ### Fetch sources ###